 The Company may also be exposed to liability risks.
-Liability risks relate to losses or damages suffered by the Company's insured from physical or transition risks, such as losses stemming from climate-related litigation in liability lines.
+Liability risks relate to losses or damages suffered by our insured from physical or transition risks, such as losses stemming from climate-related litigation in liability lines.
 These risks could arise from management and boards not fully considering or responding to the impacts of climate change, or not appropriately disclosing current and future risks.
+In addition, new regulatory developments, increased litigation activity and subsequent liability issues associated with climate change or greenwashing accusations may lead to losses under directors and officers or professional liability, particularly where the emitter is deemed to have misled investors.